wigglewie/wigglewie/README.md

 - 👋 Hi, I’m Timofey
-- 👀 I’m interested in Android and Java development
+- 👀 I’m interested in Android development
-- 🌱 I’m currently learning advanced level of Java language
+- 🌱 I’m currently learning advanced level of Kotlin and Java languages
 - 💞️ I’m looking to collaborate on Android development
 - 📫 How to reach me: timoxa717@gmail.com, wiggle#7689 (discord)